django-cms/django-cms/docs/contributing/development-policies.rst

 Review
 ******

-All patches should be made as pull requests to `the GitHub repository <https://github.com/divio/django-cms>`_.
-Patches should never be pushed directly.
+Patches should never be pushed directly to `the GitHub repository <https://github.com/divio/django-cms>`_ - they should arrive in the form of pull requests so that they can be reviewed publicly.

 **Nothing** may enter the code-base, *including the documentation*, without proper review and formal approval from the core team.

 Reviews are welcomed by all members of the community.
-You don't need to be a core developer, or even an experienced programmer, to contribute usefully to code review.
+You don't need to be a core developer, or even an experienced programmer, to make a useful contribution to code review.
 Even noting that you don't understand something in a pull request is valuable feedback and will be taken seriously.

 Formal approval
 ===============

-Formal approval means "OK to merge" comments, following review, from at least two different members of the core team who have expertise in the relevant areas, and excluding the author of the pull request.
+Formal approval means "OK to merge" comments (a "+1", a "Looks good to me", etc), following review, from at least two different members of the core team who have expertise in the relevant areas, and excluding the author of the pull request.

-The exceptions to this are frontend code and documentation, where one "OK to merge" comment will suffice, at least until the team has more expert developers in those areas.
+The exceptions to this are frontend code and documentation, where a single "OK to merge" comment will suffice, at least until the team has more expert developers in those areas.